ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

   private Timestamp creationDate;

 ```
+The same approach is done for the Inventory and the Supplier.

 The unit tests are using an embedded derby to validate the service and data access object layer without dependencies to external DB.
 In production the data base is DB2.
 Therefore two persistence.xml are defined one for testing ( src/test/resources) and one for production to be packaged into the war (src/java/resources).